-Because the biomedical engineering program is interdisciplinary, it attracts students with different baccalaureate degrees, not only in different engineering disciplines, but also from physics, chemistry and biology.
-Students who do not have an undergraduate degree in biomedical engineering must complete some undergraduate coursework before being admitted.
-Please carefully read the following questions and answers on the admissions requirements prior to application.
+Because the biomedical engineering program is interdisciplinary, it attracts students with different baccalaureate degrees, not only in different engineering disciplines, but also from other STEM-related fields such as physics, chemistry and biology.
+Please see below for the admissions requirements.

 - What is the deadline to apply for admission?

 - What are the admissions requirements?

 Have a baccalaureate degree in a STEM-related field (or performed well in STEM-related courses).
 A typical applicant will have a 3.0 GPA out of 4.0 in the undergraduate degree, with scores being just one component of our holistic review process to determine a student's admissibility.

 - Complete a standardized test for graduate admission, GRE